pallets-eco/wtforms/docs/fields.rst

 .. class:: SelectField(default field arguments, choices=[], coerce=unicode, option_widget=None, validate_choice=True)

-    Select fields keep a `choices` property which is a sequence of `(value, label)` pairs.
-The value portion can be any type in theory, but as form data is sent by the browser as strings, you will need to provide a function which can coerce the string representation back to a comparable object.
+    Select fields take a ``choices`` parameter which is a list of ``(value, label)`` pairs.
+It can also be a list of only values, in which case the value is used as the label.
+The value can be any type, but because form data is sent to the browser as strings, you will need to provide a ``coerce`` function that converts a string back to the expected type.

     **Select fields with static choice values**::